shadow1234krishna/Major-Project-360-Live-streaming-in-VR/readme.md

 # MAJOR_PROJECT_DOCS
-this repository collects all informations and documetations about all structure and remote repositories of the application
+this repository collects all informations and documetations about all structures and remote repositories of the application

 > this project have future work and some requirements to be added like extra security , extra test codes , underlying infra for tha application